Open Enrollment | October 15, 2024

 In 2012, she participated in this practice and used her father’s address down the street – a house in which she and her daughters frequently stayed, but in Copley, the next town over – to enroll her daughters in a public school she believed would be a safer and more nurturing learning environment for them.

-For this, she was investigated, prosecuted, and served jailtime for stealing a so-called public education.
+For this, she was investigated, prosecuted, and served nine days in jail for stealing a so-called public education, until she was pardoned by then-Ohio Gov. John Kasich.

 Her story is tragic, but sadly, it is not the only one.

-Listen to the full conversation between Derrell, Kelley, and Jorge at the No More Lines Symposium:
+Listen to the full conversation between Derrell, Kelley, and Jorge in the former Monroe School auditorium, below:

 Still A Long Way From Justice